qiime2/docs/source/tutorials/pd-mice.rst

 .. a whopping 90% accuracy rate for distinguishing 4 different class labels!
 Looks like BOTH genotype AND donor status are strong drivers of the microbiome.

 Looks like we did pretty well!
 So we can see what features are most predictive of each sample class (donor and genotype groups).
-The importance scores are stored in the ``./sample-classifier-results/feature_importance.qza`` artifact (pro tip: this can be view with the ``qiime metadata tabulate`` command we covered earlier).
+The importance scores are stored in the ``./sample-classifier-results/feature_importance.qza`` artifact (pro tip: this can be viewed with the ``qiime metadata tabulate`` command we covered earlier).
 Here we will generate a heatmap showing the mean abundance of the 100 most important ASVs in each genotype and donor group.

 .. command-block::